Caption Quality for Viewers

 If you are unhappy or have a concern about the closed captioning with your local station, there are steps you can take to improve quality.
 Your opinion matters!
 Use it to ensure that you and your fellow viewers receive the quality closed captioning you deserve.

-Reasons for making an inquiry to a governing body:
+Reasons for making an inquiry

 - Poor readability (i.e. text comes up too quickly, or in chunks, dropping captions)